 Social Security Office Closings Won’t Stop You From Getting Your Monthly Benefit Payments

 Scammers are sending out letters saying that unless you call a specific phone number, you’ll stop getting Social Security payments.
 This is not true.
-Social Security’s Inspector General, Gail S. Ennis, recently issued a press release about the scam.
+Social Security’s Inspector General, Gail S. Ennis, recently issued a press release about the latest scams.
 If you get a letter, call, text or email that fits this description, report it to the SSA here.

 How Long Does It Take to Apply for Disability Benefits Over the Phone?